MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Invoke-MgReplyGroupConversationThread.md

----
+﻿---
 external help file: Microsoft.Graph.Groups-help.xml Module Name: Microsoft.Graph.Groups online version: https://learn.microsoft.com/powershell/module/microsoft.graph.groups/invoke-mgreplygroupconversationthread
 schema: 2.0.0
-ms.prod: groups
 ---

 # Invoke-MgReplyGroupConversationThread

 ## SYNOPSIS
-Add an attachment when creating a group post.
-This operation limits the size of the attachment you can add to under 3 MB.
-An attachment can be one of the following types: All these types of attachment resources are derived from the attachmentresource.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Invoke-MgBetaReplyGroupConversationThread](/powershell/module/Microsoft.Graph.Beta.Groups/Invoke-MgBetaReplyGroupConversationThread?view=graph-powershell-beta)
+Reply to a thread in a group conversation and add a new post to it.
+You can specify the parent conversation \nin the request, or, you can specify just the thread without the parent conversation.

 ## SYNTAX